 For those found guilty of committing a crime, punishment under Wisconsin and federal laws can range from fines or probation to substantial prison terms for more serious offenses.
 This will usually be determined during a sentencing hearing, where you or your attorney may be able to advocate for lesser penalties to be imposed.Milwaukee Lawyers Dedicated to Helping Accused Individuals Fight Charges

-At Reddin & Singer, attorney William J. Reddin helps people in the Milwaukee area who have been charged with drug offenses or other criminal charges, including DUIs, white collar crimes, and identity theft.
-As a Wisconsin “Super Lawyer” and former state public defender, he has the knowledge, experience, and tenacity to advocate effectively on your behalf.
+At Reddin & Singer, we help people in the Milwaukee area who have been charged with drug offenses or other criminal charges, including DUIs, white collar crimes, and identity theft.
+We have the knowledge, experience, and tenacity to advocate effectively on your behalf.
 Call us today at (414) 271-6400 or use our online form to arrange a free consultation.